DiffEnder/pr-splitter/README.md

 <img src="media/pr-splitter-demo.gif" width="688">

-## How
+**Why?**

+Large pull requests are overwhelming and often receive a rubber stamp approval rather than a thorough review.
+Small pull requests are easier to review and lead to safer deployments.

+**How?**

-1. Split the pull request locally using your LLM of choice.
+1. Split the pull request locally using your LLM of choice (OpenAI, Anthropic, Google, etc.).
 2. You approve the split.
 3. `pr-splitter` creates new smaller PRs in GitHub and closes the original.